All of my grips are built to order and can be customized (within reason) for the shooter.

 Dan Wesson Revolvers come in 4 frame sizes.
 Small, Large, Super-Mag, and Lil-Dan.
 Small frame revolvers have a square grip stud and cover calibers 22, 22Mag, 32, 32-20, 38, 357mag.
 Large frame revolvers have a round grip stud and cover 360, 41Mag, 44Mag, 45Colt, 460Roland.
 Super-Mag revolvers cover 357Maximum, 375, 414, and 445.
 Large and Super-Mag frame revolvers use the same size grips.
 Lil-Dan revolvers have a grip size all its own.

 Normal turnaround time is 3 to 4 weeks.
 Sometimes I get a back log and it may take longer but I will let you know that up front.
 Occasionally when backlogged I stop taking orders for a while until I catch up.
 Usually only a month or so.

 Most grip styles and standard wood types have prices listed on the website.
 Custom jobs or high end (expensive) woods will be subjective to the cost of the wood or special work involved.
 Shoot me an email and we will figure it out.
-Shipping is almost always $5.00.
+Shipping is usually $7.00.